openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 # Send UDP Messages with OT CLI

 Thread networks offer several `udp` commands for establishing peer-to-peer communication using UDP sockets.
 Each peer needs its own socket.

-Two simple examples are shown below to demonstrate different methods establishing communication over UDP.
+In addition to opening the required sockets, one requirement is that the socket on the receiving end of the initial communication be bound.

+The examples that follow demonstrate how you can open and bind sockets, how to to specify a peer with which to associate a local socket, and how to send messages using UDP sockets.

 ## UDP Commands